JoseMHU/Task-automation-with-Google-Calendar-and-WhatsApp/README.md

 **[(personal training: Saiyan Viking)](https://www.instagram.com/saiyan_vikingoficial/)**.
 With the extracted data, the program tries to make a call to the Google Calendar API to load events for the current month, where the client and the amount that should be charged for the month's services are specified.
-Then it tries to send a message via WhatsApp to the client to remind him that today (notification) or within a week (pre-notification) he must make a payment for the services of the month, specifying the amount.
+Then it tries to send a message via WhatsApp to the client to remind them that today (notification) or within a week (pre-notification) they must make a payment for the services of the month, specifying the amount.

 To automate the execution of the module every time the computer is turned on, place a shortcut to the main.py file from the root directory (for windows 10): **C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp.**